 - 2011, Maryland (Baltimore County): $100,000 Verdict.
 Plaintiff loses control of his vehicle and crashes into a jersey barrier.
 After the crash, the vehicle was partially in the left lane of travel.
 The defendant driver struck the plaintiff's vehicle resulting in the plaintiff suffering a fractured hand and near amputation of his dominant arm due to a severe laceration.
 Plaintiff requires a surgical repair due to the arm laceration and has significant scarring.
 Plaintiff alleges the defendant failed to properly observe traffic and could have avoided the accident.
 A jury awards the plaintiff $100,000.

 - 2011, Maryland (Harford County): $47,600 Verdict.
 Plaintiff is rear-ended by the defendant on the Bellaire bypass.
-The plaintiff suffers a serious arm injury with ulnar nerve damage that requires a future nerve transposition surgery.
-Defendant driver admits liability for causing the accident; however, alleges the plaintiff's injuries were not caused by the vehicle accident.
+The plaintiff suffers a serious arm injury with ulnar nerve damage that requires future nerve transposition surgery.
+Defendant driver admits liability for causing the accident but denied the plaintiff's injuries were caused by the vehicle accident.
 A jury awards the plaintiff $47,600.

 - 2010, Maryland (Baltimore County): $50,813 Verdict.
 Plaintiff, while driving at night, strikes a construction container that was placed on a residential street without warning signs or lights.
 The plaintiff suffers a fractured hand and a concussion from the collision.
 Defendant Construction Company claims the plaintiff was aware of the container on the street and should have stopped before colliding with the container when seeing traffic coming from the other direction.
 A jury awards the plaintiff $50,813.